-If you’ve been in the product marketing world as long as I have, you know that one of the best ways to expand your knowledge is by attaining a product management certification.
-Though it’s not a not staunch requirement and you can build a career without one, you might also be limiting your growth.
+If you’ve been in the product management world as long as I have, you know that one of the best ways to expand your knowledge is by attaining a product management certification.
+Though it’s not a not staunch requirement, and you can build a career without one, you might also be limiting your growth.

 For example, a product manager will constantly be renewing their certifications to learn about developments in product strategy, product launches, and new product ideas.
 This is how you advance your product management knowledge and career without becoming obsolete.

-In this post, I’ll detail the 8 best product management courses you should strive for in 2020.
+In this post, I’ll detail the nine best product management certifications you should strive for in 2023.

-PMHQ has a wide range of courses on its site that dive deep into topics like new product management, product development, product lifecycle, design thinking, project management, and developing product roadmaps.
+PHQ has a wide range of courses on its site that dive deep into new product management, product development, product lifecycle, design thinking, project management, and developing product roadmaps.

-The best certification you will find at PMHQ is their One Week PM.
-I would say it’s the ideal certification for people looking to kickstart a career in product management.
-However, even successful product managers can learn a lot by completing the certification.
+The best certifications you will find at PHQ are their Product Management Certification Course and Technical PM Certification Course.
+They are the ideal product manager certifications for people looking to kickstart a career in product management.
+However, even successful product managers can learn much by completing the certificate.

-The certification is divided into several courses and you’re given access to loads of audio and video interviews with industry experts.
+Both certification courses consist of individualized parts, and you get access to loads of audio and video interviews with industry experts.
 After you’re certified, you get access to the world’s first and biggest product manager Slack community.
 The ever-growing community has more than 7,000 product managers, industry experts, and learning product professionals.

-For that reason, I compiled a list of the top product management certifications you can and should do.
-They’re listed according to how much value they provide, so if you want to do more than one certification, it’s best to go down the list one by one.
+Therefore, I compiled a list of the top product management certification courses you can and should do.
+I list them according to how much value they provide.
+If you want to do more than one certification, it’s best to go down the list one by one.

-One Week PM by PMHQ is growing to be one of the most wanted certifications in the United States.
+Product Manager Certification Course by PHQ is growing to be one of the most wanted certification courses in the United States.
 It’s a week-long course that dives into the basics of product management.

-The entire course is focused on the importance of implementing what you learn.
-PMHQ has made the entire one week course interactive and you are encouraged to apply each lesson you learn.
+The entire course focuses on the importance of implementing what you learn.
+PHQ has made the entire course interactive, and you are encouraged to apply each lesson you learn.
 You can apply it to your current job, product management project, or through the various activities in the course.

-One Week PM is divided into several small video lectures.
-Each day, there are about ten video lectures along with some extra resources.
+The course has several small video lectures.
+There are about ten video lectures each day and some extra resources.
 The resources include exclusive audio and video interviews with renowned product management professionals.
 You will also find several product management templates such as personas, user experience charts, social media calendars, and product team checklists.
 Think of the additional resources as an FAQ for the course.

-The course’s instructor, Kevin Lee, goes over several PM frameworks, as well.
+The course’s instructor, Kevin Lee, also goes over several PM frameworks.
 This includes frameworks for answering product manager interview questions and techniques on how you can build a strong PM resume.

 You’ll also learn how to write product specs, develop timelines, and compete with other great products.
 The course also briefly explains things like wireframing, prototyping, and how you can conduct usability tests.

-Additionally, you can learn how to craft your own product manager case studies and set up entire PM projects.
+You can also learn how to craft your product manager case studies and set up entire PM projects.